 Deep sea sailing in the North

 Lagoon sailing has a different feel.
 It’s a smooth ride all the way!
 The waves are far and few.
-It’s also a great family attraction.
+It’s an ideal family attraction.
 Unlike deep sea sailing I highly recommend these catamaran cruises if you are travelling with children.
 Boats and snorkeling add to their sense of adventure.